renoirb/site/static/talks/Achieve-consistent-deployments-leveraging-packaging/slides.md

 ---
 ## Easy != Simple

-> Simplicity is prerequisite for reliability.
+> Simplicity is a prerequisite for reliability.
 >
 > — Edsger Dijkstra